 Downtown Dahlonega Tasting Rooms

-Visit the tasting rooms in historic downtown Dahlonega by doing the Wine Walk.
+If you cannot visit the Dahlonega wineries visit the tasting rooms in historic downtown Dahlonega by doing the Wine Walk.
 For one price purchase a passport and try the wines at all the tasting rooms downtown.
+This program is not always offered.
 For more information visit Wine Walk

 Georgia Wineries Video